apoc64/apicurious/README.md

 # API Curious

 This Rails app is a GitHub emulator using GitHub OAuth and their API.
 OAuth and user profiles are through Rails views, with additional data loaded through JavaScript fetch calls.
+The deployed site is here: https://api-curious-steve.herokuapp.com/

 ## Ruby version
 This app uses: